openclimatefix/MetOfficeDataHub/README.md

 ```bash
 python3 metofficedatahub/app.py --save-dir="s3://bucket/folder"
 ```
-which will download all the files from NWP, join them together into a xarray dataset, and then save them.
+which will download all the files from Weather DataHub, join them together into a xarray dataset, and then save them.

 ## Docker